Platform Views: Visual Discovery in the Real World and on Pinterest

-Pinterest recently launched three visual discovery tools that let you use objects you see on the platform and in the real world as starting points for search.
+In 2017, Pinterest launched three visual discovery tools that let you use objects you see on the platform and in the real world as starting points for search.
 For instance, Lens enables you to use the camera within your Pinterest mobile app to uncover ideas from products you see offline, such as food, clothes and furniture.

 Given that Pinterest helps consumers explore new possibilities and discover products they may not have planned to buy, there are a myriad of opportunities for advertisers on the platform.

 In this Q&A, Adaptly chats with Michael Akkerman, Head of Marketing Partners at Pinterest, to gain insight into Pinner activity, the new Lens product, and tips for advertisers running Promoted Pin campaigns.